sugarlabs/musicblocks/video.md

 Animated GIFs have three key traits that a video needs to replicate:

 -Play automatically.
--Loop continuously (usually, but it is possible to prevent looping).
+-Loop continuously (usually, but possible to prevent looping).
 -silent.

 Luckily, you can recreate these behaviors using the <video> element.